-How the MX1 Indicates the Presence of a Fault When a fault condition that has not been disabled is detected by the MX1, the operator interface does the following:
+How the MX1 Indicates the Presence of a Fault

+When a fault condition that has not been disabled is detected by the MX1, the operator interface does the following:

-- The Common Defect LED will be on. - The yellow FAULTS indicator lights. - If fitted, a yellow zone indicator will flash for a zone fault. - The buzzer sounds continuously (if configured, e.g., local mode panels). - The LCD displays the number of fault conditions present and may show a fault action message, for example to call the service company, as shown below:
+- The yellow FAULTS indicator lights. - If fitted, a yellow zone indicator will flash for a zone fault. - The buzzer sounds continuously (if configured). - The LCD displays the number of fault conditions present and may show a fault action message, for example to call the service company, as shown below: